timfong888/digital-garden-template/src/site/notes/Bible Study 1/Day 1 - Why Have a Marriage Habit?.md

 So...what do habits have to do with this?

+>[!NOTE] Psalm‬ ‭119‬:‭97‬-‭98‬ ‭ESV‬‬
 > “Oh how I love your law!
 It is my meditation all the day.
-Your commandment makes me wiser than my enemies, for it is ever with me.” ‭‭Psalm‬ ‭119‬:‭97‬-‭98‬ ‭ESV‬‬
+Your commandment makes me wiser than my enemies, for it is ever with me.” ‭‭

+## the lie
-It's become a platitude to say that the best habit is to spend time in God's word.
+It's become a platitude to say that the best habit is to spend quiet time in God's word.

-While the statement is true...I feel it's not helpful.
+Or a couple that prays together stays together.

+Statements like these are true -- meaning, they are not wrong, you can't ever go wrong following them.

+So while true...they aren't the full truth.

+## the pain
+To me, unspoken truths, withheld truths, give space for lies, including lies we tell ourselves or assumption put upon by others, to take hold.

+The pain from marriage conflict is real.
+But most people could avoid it were they to grasp with the truth that, for most marriages, it is not an "if" but a "when."

+It's

 I believe every marriage needs a habit of daily marriage devotionals -- devotionals designed to address the realities of marriage, not just verses for us to delight in the presence and knowledge of God.

+## the truth
-The Problem: All marriages start as the frog in a pot of cool water...that's sitting on a lit stove.
+All marriages start as the frog in a pot of cool water...that's sitting on a lit stove.

 The rest of this series covers the following: